hadim/pytrackmate/README.md

 - Trigger [the `release` workflow on the main branch](https://github.com/hadim/pytrackmate/actions/workflows/release.yaml).
 - A new GitHub Release will be created with the new version.
+- The new version will be uploaded on PyPi.
 - The conda-forge bot will create a PR to update the [feedstock](https://github.com/conda-forge/pytrackmate-feedstock).
 - Once the conda-forge PR merged, the new conda version will be available.